BlackPianoCat/EasyOpenMM/README.md

     b.
 Use the function `distance.cdist()`  of `scipy.spatial`, so as to create a matrix $N\times N$ with the all versus all distances between atoms of your polymer.
 First plot the matrix as a heatmap for the minimized structure, and then try to create a video, which will show how the all versus all distance heatmap changes over time.

     c.
 Plot the average (over simulation time) distance heatmap, and the variance (over simulatiomn time) of distance heatmaps.

+New tasks:

+11. Write the algorithm the as a class.
+This class should have an `init` function where the most important parameters of the simulation are determined.
+It should have a function where the forces are determined, and another one class for energy minimization or molecular simulation.
+12. Find the `.bedpe` file in the github repository and create a function that reads it as a pandas dataframe and it reades the anchors.
+This function should read the loops for a paricular chromosome and region, and downgrade them into appropriate resolution so as to fit the dimension of the polymer.
+The output of this function should be a numpy array with left and right side anchors.
+13. Modify your simulation class, so as to take these loops as input and run a simulation for the loops specified from the experiment.